straider/coding-dojo/QuickReferenceGuide/Exercises.md

 - Output the value of ```3/10 - 2/10``` in rational format.

 ## 4.1.
 Numeric

+- Add two numbers;
+- Subtract one number from another;
+- Multiply two numbers;
+- Divide one number by another;
+- Divide one number by the other and get the remainder ( modulus );
+- Raise one number with an exponent of another.

 - Are there short-notation operators for basic mathematical operations?<br />**Yes**: +=, -=, \*=, /=, %=, \**=
 - Does the language have increment and decrement operators ( postfix and prefix forms )?<br />**No**